DFHack/dfhack/COMPILE.rst

 =======
 Windows
 =======
-On Linux, DFHack replaces the SDL library distributed with DF.
+On Windows, DFHack replaces the SDL library distributed with DF.

 How to get the code
 ===================